tonethar/IGME-235-Shared/hw/htaccess.md

     Since we used the `SSLRequireSSL` directive Apache won’t even serve the login option to a non-https connection.
 However, Banjo automatically enforces secure connections via HTTPS, so you’re not likely to see this!

-    I'd the recent past, you'd get something like the window below depending on which browser you used.
+    In the recent past, you'd get something like the window below depending on which browser you used.
 The image below is from Firefox.
 In Firefox, it displays the `AuthName` directive from **.htaccess** at the end of the login prompt (highlighted below for reference).

     ![Authorization Prompt](_images/auth_prompt.png)